telefonicaid/iot-activation/tutorials/BP_IPsec.md

 # Configure IPsec step by step in AWS

-In the Amazon nomenclature the client servers are located in the virtual machines of the client's Virtual Private Cloud, while Telefonica's network will act as "Local Network".
+In the Amazon nomenclature the client servers are located in the virtual machines of the client's Virtual Private Cloud, while Telefónica's network will act as "Local Network".

 In other words, the IP pools of the IoT mobile devices belong to the Address Space of the client's Local Network.

 On Amazon, IPsec tunnels are created using VPN Connections.
-When a VPN connection is created between the Virtual Private Gateway in the cloud and the Customer Gateway (Telefonica Encrypter), Amazon, to provide redundancy on its side, automatically assigns two public IPs to its Virtual Private Gateway which will be the peer IPsec on the Amazon side.
+When a VPN connection is created between the Virtual Private Gateway in the cloud and the Customer Gateway (Telefónica Encrypter), Amazon, to provide redundancy on its side, automatically assigns two public IPs to its Virtual Private Gateway which will be the peer IPsec on the Amazon side.

 For more details see the following diagram